rozumalex/shaker/README.md

 ssh-copy-id -i ~/.ssh/id_rsa user@ip
 ```

-Connect to the server as root and remove the ssh key:
+Connect to the server as root and remove it's ssh key:
 ```
 ssh root@ip
-cd ~/.ssh
-rm authorized_keys
+rm ~/.ssh/authorized_keys
 ```

 Reconnect to the server as user and edit sshd_config: